Alexis Mateo shares the inside story on life in the House of Mateo

 My mom returned to Puerto Rico after seven months with me.
 She’s doing good.
 Puerto Rico is growing again, but the economy has been badly affected.
 The gay scene in particular has been hard-hit – lots of clubs have closed, and many entertainers have no place to work or to showcase their talent.

-Your drag daughter, Miss Vanjie, has snatched unlikely success from being the first cast member eliminated from Season 10 of RPDR.
+Your drag daughter, Miss Vanjie, has turned disaster into triumph and become a huge star.
 Have you had a lot of people wanting to join the House of Mateo?